Episerver is now known as Optimizely. For the consistency, the documentation and Smartling interface refers to this software as Episerver.

 Connecting Episerver to Smartling

-- Create a Episerver Connector project type in your Smartling Account.
+- Create an Episerver Connector project type in your Smartling Account.

-- From within this project, click on the gear icon > Project Settings > Episerver Settings
+- From within this project, click Settings > Episerver Settings

 - Click Connect to Episerver.